jschang0215/RL-TransformPass-Optimization/README.md

 `RL/` includes RL training and testing models.
 PPO, A3C, PG algorithms are investigated.
 More information and experiment result is in `RL/README.md`.

-License of the code and data will be changed to BSD-3-Clause license after DATE 2023's notification (November expected).
+License of the code and data will be changed to BSD-3-Clause license after EMSOFT 2023's notification.